-The following positions have been designated as primary developers and senders of emergency notification messages: PSEP Lead, PSEP Territorial Executive Director, Vice Chancellor of Enrollment Services, Vice Chancellor of Academic Affairs, Vice Chancellor of Student Affairs, Executive Director of Marketing and Communications, Executive Director of Human Resources, Assistant Director of Human Resources and the Green Castle Campus Site Director.
+The following positions have been designated as primary developers and senders of emergency notification messages: PSEP Lead, PSEP Territorial Executive Director, Vice Chancellor of Student Affairs, Vice Chancellor of Academic Affairs, Executive Director of Human Resources, and the Director of I.T.

 In most instances, campus PSEP is contacted first and made aware of a critical incident or other emergencies that potentially affect the health and safety of the campus community.
 An RCO may become aware of these situations when they are reported to PSEP or directly by a college employee.

 The PSEP staff or RCO reserves the right to investigate an incident for confirmation of an immediate threat before issuing an emergency notification.
 Other confirmation methods may include verification by local law enforcement or other emergency responders, or multiple reports of an incident being made to the PSEP office or 911.
 Additionally, alerts by the National Weather Service or other emergency authorities may constitute verification of an emergency situation.